ResearchObject/ro2019/.github/ISSUE_TEMPLATE/article.md

 ---
 <!-- Provide the TITLE for your article ABOVE as the issue title
 Note: Submitting by GitHub means peer review will be done in public.
-If you prefer peer review to not not open until acceptance, instead submit at https://easychair.org/conferences/?conf=ro2019  -->
+If you prefer peer review to not open until acceptance, instead submit at https://easychair.org/conferences/?conf=ro2019  -->

 ### Authors